 A federal judge in the Northern District of California dismissed a case brought by four plaintiffs last fall claiming that LinkedIn was operating as a consumer reporting agency (CRA).
 The plaintiffs claim that the site’s feature “Search for References” constitutes as a consumer report under the Fair Credit Reporting Act (FCRA).
 By accessing this information, employers could get details about an applicant’s work history and even send messages to previous co-workers without the applicant providing any written consent.

-The allegations go on to say that employers would use the information obtained through LinkedIn in making a hiring decision without the applicants consent, and not provide certain disclosures before the check was completed.
-Furthermore, applicants who were denied employment weren’t afforded the pre-adverse/adverse action process (applicant dispute) which is in pure violation of their rights under the FCRA.
-In making his decision U.S. Magistrate Judge Paul Grewal said LinkedIn is not a CRA as defined by the law, therefore acquiring reference reports from the site doesn’t mean that it’s a consumer report subjected to the FCRA.
+The allegations go on to say that employers would use the information obtained through LinkedIn in making a hiring decision without the applicant’s consent, and not provide certain disclosures before the check was completed.
+Furthermore, applicants who were denied employment were not afforded the pre-adverse/adverse action process (applicant dispute) which is in pure violation of their rights under the FCRA.
+In making his decision, U.S. Magistrate Judge Paul Grewal said LinkedIn is not a CRA as defined by the law; therefore, acquiring reference reports from the site does not mean that it is a consumer report subjected to the FCRA.